What people actually take NAD supplements for, from energy and focus to metabolic support and longevity, and what the human trials really show.

 How long does it take to feel anything from an NAD supplement?

-The trials showing metabolic changes (like Yoshino 2021) ran for 8 to 10 weeks.
-Subjective energy shifts, when users report them, tend to show up somewhere in the first 2 to 6 weeks.
-Anyone claiming next-day energy from a capsule is probably telling you a placebo story, unless they're on an IV drip.
+The trials showing metabolic changes (like Yoshino 2021) ran 8 to 10 weeks.
+Subjective energy shifts, when users report them, tend to show up in the first 2 to 6 weeks.
+Anyone claiming next-day energy from a capsule is telling you a placebo story, unless they're on an IV drip.

 Is oral NAD better than an injection?

 Injection delivers a much higher dose to the bloodstream, faster, at higher cost, and needs a clinician.
 Oral is convenient but faces the bioavailability wall unless it uses sublingual or liposomal delivery.
-For most people, a well-designed sublingual precursor is the practical middle ground.
-For a full comparison of routes, see our NAD supplement vs injection breakdown.

 Can I take NAD every day?